Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

-In the end, the algorithm performs a ``reality check'' and possibly returns an estimate $n'$ of $n$, as follows.
-If it has not found a counting cut, it returns the error code~$-2$ and the depth of the last node in $P_\tau$ (Lines~21--23).
-Otherwise, if a counting cut $C$ has been found, let $L_t$ be the level of its deepest node.
+In the end, the algorithm performs a ``reality check'' and possibly returns an estimate $n'$ of $n$ as follows.
+If no counting cut was found, the algorithm returns the error message \texttt{"StrandTooShort"} (Line~25).
+Otherwise, a counting cut $C$ has been found.
 The algorithm computes $n'$ (respectively, $\ell'$) as the sum of the conditional anonymities of all nodes (respectively, all leader nodes) in $C$.
-If $\ell'= \ell$, then \texttt{ApproxCount} returns $n'$ and the index~$t$ (Line~29).
-Otherwise, it returns the error code~$-3$ and the index~$t$ (Line~30).
+If $\ell'= \ell$, then the algorithm returns $n'$ (Line~32).
+Otherwise, it returns the error message \texttt{"MissingNodes"} if $\ell'<\ell$ (Line~30) or the error message \texttt{"WrongGuess"} if $\ell'>\ell$ (Line~31).
+In all cases, the algorithm also returns the maximum depth $t$ of a guessed or counted node (excluding $\vartheta$ and its descendants), or $s$ if no such node exists.

-\myskip \mypar{Invariants.} We can easily show by induction that \texttt{ApproxCount} maintains some \emph{invariants}, i.e., conditions that are satisfied whenever Line~11 is reached.
-Namely, (i)~the nodes marked as guessed are well spread, (ii)~there are no heavy nodes (i.e., as soon as a heavy nodes are created, they immediately become non-heavy due to one of them becoming counted), and (iii)~all complete isles are trivial (i.e., as soon as a complete isle is created, it is immediately reduced to a set of trivial islands).
+\mypar{Consistency condition.} In order for our algorithm to work properly, a condition has to be satisfied whenever a new guess is made.
+Indeed, note that all of our previous lemmas on guesses rest on the assumption that the conditional anonymities of a guesser and all of its children are known.
+However, while the node $\vartheta$ has a known conditional anonymity (by definition, $a'(\vartheta)=x$), the same is not necessarily true of the descendants of $\vartheta$ and all other nodes that are eventually marked as counted by the algorithm.
+This justifies the following definition.